 As I mentioned in the update, apart from sticking to my Beachbody work outs, I also started paying a lot of attention to food.
-Previously, I had a general idea of what was good and what was bad and ate within moderation but I wasn’t deliberate with food planning until earlier this year.
+Previously, I had a general idea of what was good and what was bad and ate within moderation but I wasn’t deliberate with meal planning until earlier this year.
 Here are 4 things I changed drastically:

 - I started watching a lot of videos on simple cooking, healthy ingredients, organic food, food composition, etc. I also started incorporating meal planning where I could.

 - I started eliminating food that didn’t contribute good calories.